 We bypassed our first turn off from the highway.
 Luckily it was only a couple of kilometres to back track.
 The day was relatively cooler for temperature than the previous two days.
 It made riding a lot more bearable.
 The forest service road we were riding along the Fording River had a washout reported from 2 years ago.
 We eventually ran into this washout and it was huge.
 We had to hike our gear to rivers edge then back up to the road on the opposite side.
 The same process was repeated with our bikes.
 This really cut into our riding day.

 We eventually got our rigs packed up again and were on our way.
-We stopped along the route to Sparwood to have lunch which is the picture included with this post.
+We stopped along the route to Sparwood to have lunch.
 Listening to music has become a way to keep moving and it’s not so bad as the roads we are on are not busy by any means.
 It helps during the long quiet stretches especially on the forest service roads.

 Once in Sparwood we hung out at the visitors centre and ate until we could eat no more.
 We also ran into Adam from our previous night in Elkford.
 He was taking the Fernie alternate route so we might see him again at the border.

 The end of our day was spent riding the Crows Nest (hwy 3) to the next turn off to head south on the back roads.
 Riding on hwy 3 was intense at the end of the weekend.
 Lots of Alberta plates and loud vehicles and tractor trailers to scare the crap out of us.
 It was so noisy I pedalled harder for the 11km to get off the hwy as fast as I could.
 The noise was making me crazy.
 About 5-10km off hwy 3 towards Corbin we found a nice spot along the river to camp for the night.